gabrielpetersson/recurrent-neural-network-from-scratch/README.md

 ...
 Preprocessing done.
 ```
 You can now access your processed file and use it to train word2vec and generator.
-(The same processed text MUST be used to generate words and to train word2vec.)
+(The same processed text MUST be used to generate words and to train word2vec.) </br>
 ### Word2Vec training
-Word2Vec uses a processed text to train word embeddings, The term Word Embeddings are explained in 'Knowledge Prerequisites' below.
+Word2Vec uses a processed text to train word embeddings, The term Word Embeddings are explained in 'Knowledge Prerequisites' below.</br>
 Already trained and ready to use datasets can be used with datasets.SIMPSONS_PROCESSED (400 episodes of simpsons) and datasets.BOOKS_PROCESSED(25 books).</br>
 Word2Vec takes a processed text and a directory to to save embeddings.